Looking for best through-the-wall air conditioner, you've come to the right place.

 Through the Wall Air Conditioner Pros and Cons

-In the Window AC Guide, we discussed pros and cons vs. central air conditioning.
+In the Window AC Guide, we discussed pros and cons vs. central ac unit.
 If you’re deciding between a central AC and one or more wall units, that’s a helpful discussion.

 Here are pros and cons of a wall unit vs. a window unit.